AaronWard/covidify/README.md

 ```

 **Results:**
-- Depending on the output folder you specified, the package will pull the latest data and generate:
+- The package will pull the latest live data and generate following in the output folder:
     - Preprocessed time series data
     - graph reports